zoesimmons/hs-coding-club-css-philly-springside-chestn-f924/README.md

 #### Writing CSS

 Now, let's say we want to add specific styling to the text inside our `h1` tag.
-Let's say we want to make the text color red and the font size 200px.
+We want to make the text color red and the font size 200px.

 Inside of our `style.css` file we'd write: